JuliaGNI/PoincareInvariants.jl/docs/src/chebyshev_implementation.md

 # Chebyshev Implementation

-Here, I describe how the second Poincaré invariant is calculated using the `ChebyshevPlan`.
+Here, I describe how the second Poincaré invariant is calculated using the `SecondChebyshevPlan`.
 The code for the `compute!` function in this implementation looks something like:

 ```Julia